Marist origins of Cerdon College

 In 1994, the Marist Sisters made the decision to withdraw from the principalship of Cerdon College.
-Mr Paul Dolan was appointed in an acting capacity in 1995.
-In September of that year he was confirmed as Principal and remained in the role until December 2005.
+Mr Paul Dolan was appointed in 1995 and remained until 2005.
+Mrs Patricia Baker was Principal of the College from 2006 to 2021.

 Who we are today